slatedocs/slate/source/includes/api-reference/_index.html.md

 *Conditional*.
 Array of users who have hearted this story.

-**workspaces**: Workspaces and organizations this user may access.
-Note\: The API will only return workspaces and organizations that also contain the authenticated user.

 **num_hearts**: *Deprecated - please use likes instead*

 *Conditional*.
 The number of users who have hearted this story.

-**workspaces**: Workspaces and organizations this user may access.
-Note\: The API will only return workspaces and organizations that also contain the authenticated user.

 **previews**: *Conditional*.
 A collection of previews to be displayed in the story.